lowercase-app/learn/docs/README.md

 Sometimes you may want to lock a document that you've published so that you don't accidentally edit it once it's shared.

-- [Lock a document](/guide/documents.html#lock-a-document-from-editing) in the document setting's page
+- [Lock a document](/guide/documents.html#lock-a-document-from-editing) in the document's setting page
 - [Publish a document or slide presentation](/guide/documents.html#publishing-a-document)

 ## Create a public profile page